QGreenland-Net/ogdc-helm/README.md

 > so we do not run into this issue in the future?

+### local Docker image is not found by Argo

+If the Argo dashboard reports that a docker image that has been built locally (e.g., for testing purposes) is not present with a pull policy of "Never" (in dev), it may be because of a conflict between `rancher-desktop` and `minikube`.
+Make sure your k8s config is setup to use the `rancher-desktop` context when doing local development on the ogdc.

 ## TODOs

 * Is the `values.yaml` at the root of the project necessary?
 Can it be moved into the `helm/` directory?